 IRL Labs designs, develops, and integrates easy-to-use mobile storytelling tools that empower youth to build core social and emotional skills critical for 21st Century learners.

-We actively engage in community-based research projects that help test and facilitate the use of our technology tools in the real world.
-To learn more, check out our research…
+We actively seek out community-based research projects that help test and facilitate the use of our technology tools in the real world.
+To learn more, check out our research.

 What People Are Saying About Us

 SimpleVR embraces the mission to foster love and learning through technology with a focus on youth storytelling and connected classrooms.
 Through projects like these we are giving students an opportunity to use technology as a medium to promote youth voice, engage in their communities, and become teachers in their own right.

 SimpleVR focuses on how VR technology can play an active and prosocial role in education by bringing student narratives, sharing and empathy into focus through the newest of media production and sharing tools.Illah Nourbakhsh, Professor, The Robotics Institute, Carnegie Mellon University

 If we want to build understanding among different cultures, we need to engage students in activities that allow them to learn in a meaningful way about other cultures, their differences and the commonalities we all share.
 I strongly believe that SimpleVR is a powerful and innovative means for both students and teachers in the region to learn and explore the world and engage in conversations that will trigger their curiosity about the world.
 Angelica Ocampo, President and CEO, World Affairs Council of Pittsburgh